tjblackheart/andcli/README.md

 ## Installation

 Download a [prebuild release](https://github.com/tjblackheart/andcli/releases) and place it somewhere in your $PATH.
-If you have Go installed you can build it yourself: `go install -v github.com/tjblackheart/andcli/cmd/andcli@latest`.
+If you have Go installed you can install directly: `go install -ldflags='-s -w' github.com/tjblackheart/andcli/v2/cmd/andcli@latest`.

 ## Usage